-If you are interested in Colorado train rides centered around interurban/trolley history you may want to visit the Fort Collins Municipal Railway, based in Fort Collins.
+If you are interested in scenic train rides centered around interurban/trolley history you may want to visit the Fort Collins Municipal Railway, based in Fort Collins.
 This tourist train operates 1.5-miles of the former Denver & Interurban Railroad, an interurban public-transit system that once served the city.
 The history of the D&I, a subsidiary of the Colorado & Southern, can be traced back to its opening in Fort Collins on December 29, 1907.
 This system also operated a much larger network stretching 51 miles from Denver to Boulder which then looped back to the former city.
 It also maintained a short branch to nearby Eldorado Springs.
 Early on the D&I enjoyed some success as few steam railroads served its cities.
 However, as the automobile's popularity grew, Dr. George Hilton notes in his book, "The Electric Interurban Railways In America," deficits began appearing in 1920.
 As a means of curbing losses, service throughout Fort Collins was suspended on July 10, 1918.
 Today, the Fort Collins Municipal Railway operates restored Birney Safety Car #21.
 They normally run on weekends and host special excursions throughout the year.

 Galloping Goose #5

-Arguably the most unique of all Colorado train rides can be found aboard Galloping Goose #5.
+Arguably the most unique of all scenic train rides can be found aboard Galloping Goose #5.
 This uniquely restored, historic rail car was returned to operating condition in 1998.
 It now offers rides on the Cumbres & Toltec Scenic and Durango & Silverton during select times of the year.

 Georgetown Loop Railroad

 The narrow-gauge Georgetown Loop Railroad (maintained by the Colorado Historical Society as the Georgetown Loop Historic Mining & Railroad Park) operates a 2-mile segment of the former Colorado Central Railroad's narrow-gauge (36-inch) trackage between Georgetown and Silver Plume.
-Colorado train rides are largely centered around the state's historic narrow-gauge railroads and this attraction is now different.
+Colorado scenic train rides are largely centered around the state's historic narrow-gauge railroads and this attraction is now different.
 Its heritage can be traced back to 1881 as a Colorado Central subsidiary known as the Georgetown, Breckenridge & Leadville Railroad to serve the area's thriving silver mines.
 The Colorado Central was a far-reaching endeavor envisioned by William A.H.
 Loveland to build a standard-gauge main line from Golden to Hazard, near Cheyenne, Wyoming.
 Its narrow-gauge lines would subsequently serve the aforementioned mining towns but due to the very rugged topography around Clear Creek, engineers had to devise some incredible features to maintain manageable grades.
 These included horseshoe curves, 4% grades, four bridges across Clear Creek, and the Devil’s Gate High Bridge.
 The latter structure rose 95-feet over the gorge and is the Georgetown Loop's featured attraction today.